JairoJeffersont/GoFrame/readme.md

 # GoFrame

-GoFrame is a simple and complete PHP framework for rapid development of small to medium-sized projects.
-It provides a minimal MVC structure, routing, database abstraction with automatic table synchronization, validation, logging, and JSON output handling.
+GoFrame is a lightweight PHP framework that helps you quickly build small to medium web projects.
+It comes with everything you need to organize your code, connect to a database, and create APIs easily.

-## Features
+## Main Features

-- **MVC Structure**: Organized folders for Controllers, Models, and Core logic.
+- **Easy Structure:** Organize your code with folders for controllers, models, and core logic.
-- **Routing**: Simple HTTP router with support for route parameters and RESTful methods.
+- **Simple Routing:** Set up URLs for your app and connect them to your code.
-- **Database Abstraction**: PDO-based singleton connection, automatic table synchronization, and CRUD operations.
+- **Database Ready:** Connects to MySQL and can create tables automatically.
-- **Validation**: Utility for validating input data against model rules.
+- **Validation:** Check if the data sent to your app is correct.
-- **Logging**: File-based logging with support for log levels.
+- **Logging:** Save important messages or errors to log files.
-- **JSON Output**: Consistent API responses with status codes.
+- **JSON Output:** Sends responses in JSON format, perfect for APIs.
-- **Environment Configuration**: Uses `.env` for secure configuration.
+- **Environment Settings:** Use a `.env` file to keep your database and app settings safe.

 ## Project Structure